thoughtbot/ios-on-rails/release/ios-on-rails.md

 	    }
 	}

 We also want to make a new GET request when the user changes the map's region.
-The delegate method `mapView:regionDidChangeAnimated:` will be called whenever the user pans or zooms the map, so let's call the `reloadEventsOnMap` method there as well.
+The delegate method `-mapView:regionDidChangeAnimated:` will be called whenever the user pans or zooms the map, so let's call the `-reloadEventsOnMap` method there as well.

 	// HUMMapViewController.m